 - Some old Metrics are no longer needed

 - You will need to grant and remove permissions (more than you’d think)

 - Modeling will become un-optimized

 These inevitable problems make it difficult for your company to conduct analyses.
-To prevent these issues, you’ll need a data engineer familiar with the data warehouse, and how users are querying the source.
-This article will go in dept on these issues and how to address them with routine maintenance.
+To prevent these issues, you’ll need a data engineer familiar with the Data Warehouse, and how users are querying the source.
+This article will go in-depth on these issues and how to address them with routine maintenance.

 Track New Metrics